Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Markov Renewal model

-and for every $n\geq 0$, $j\in E$ and $t\geq 0$:
+and for every $n\geq 0$, $j\in E$ and $t\geq 0$

-where $\bp = (p_{ij})_{i,j \in E}$ is a transition matrix and $(F_{ij})_{i,j \in E}$ is an array of distribution functions on $\Re_{+}=(0,+\infty)$.
+The transitions probabilities $p_{ij}$'s are collected in a transition matrix $\bp = (p_{ij})_{i,j \in E}$ and $(F_{ij})_{i,j \in E}$ is an array of distribution functions on $\Re_{+}=(0,+\infty)$.
 For more details on Markov Renewal processes see, for example, \cite{LimniosOprisan}.
-We just recall that, under Assumptions~\eqref{eq:MRP_J_0} and \eqref{eq:MRP_n}: \begin{itemize} \item[--] the process $(J_n)_{n\geq 0}$ is a Markov chain, starting from $j_0$, with transition matrix $\bp$, \item[--] the sojourn times $(X_n)_{n\geq 0}$, conditionally on $(J_n)_{n\geq 0}$, form a sequence of independent positive random variables, with distribution function $F_{J_{n-1}\ J_n}$. \end{itemize} We assume the functions $F_{ij}$ are absolutely continuous with respect to the Lebesgue measure with density $f_{ij}$.
-Hence, the likelihood function of data $(\bj, \bx, u_T)$ is:
+We just recall that, under Assumptions~\eqref{eq:MRP_J_0} and \eqref{eq:MRP_n}: \begin{itemize} \item[--] the process $(J_n)_{n\geq 0}$ is a Markov chain, starting from $j_0$, with transition matrix $\bp$, \item[--] the holding times $(X_n)_{n\geq 0}$, conditionally on $(J_n)_{n\geq 0}$, form a sequence of independent positive random variables, with distribution function $F_{J_{n-1}\ J_n}$. \end{itemize} We assume that the functions $F_{ij}$ are absolutely continuous with respect to the Lebesgue measure with density $f_{ij}$.
+Hence, the likelihood function of the data $(\bj, \bx, u_T)$ is

-where, for every $x$, $\bar{F}_{ij}$ is the survival function:
+where, for every $x$, $\bar{F}_{ij}$ is the survival function

-Furthermore, we assume that each inter-occurrence time density $f_{ij}$ is a Weibull density with shape parameter $\a_{ij}$ and scale parameter $\theta_{ij}$:
+Furthermore, we assume that each inter-occurrence time has a Weibull density $f_{ij}$ with shape parameter $\a_{ij}$ and scale parameter $\theta_{ij}$, i.e.

 For conciseness, let ${\boldsymbol{\alpha}}=(\a_{ij})_{i,j\in E}$ and ${\boldsymbol{\theta}}=(\th_{ij})_{i,j\in E}$.